SpektroAudio/Patchbook/README.md

 **Additional info**

-- Parameter values can be written as knob / fader position (percentage), specific value followed by unit (5Hz, 10ms, etc), or as a descriptive value (fast, slow, simple, complex, short, long).
+- Parameter values can be written as knob / fader position (percentage), specific value followed by unit (5Hz, 10ms, etc.), or as a descriptive value (fast, slow, simple, complex, short, long).
 - Parameters are not assigned to any voice since the same module can be used in multiple voices.